tobinstultiens/Shell/README.md

 # Shell

-This will document all of my shell scripts i will be using.
+This will backup all of the shell scripts i use.

-These will come from different locations some i made myself some i copied from somewhere.
+To make use of these scripts run the `install.sh`

+This will not install all of the dependencies since i use an application called [bm](https://github.com/tj/bm) for my bookmarks sadly the aur repo of this is in a broken state.